Canadian Natural Resources Misses Where it Counts

-For the quarter ended Dec.
-31 (Q4), Canadian Natural Resources beat expectations on revenues and missed estimates on earnings per share.
+For the quarter ended Sep.
+30 (Q3), Canadian Natural Resources beat expectations on revenues and missed estimates on earnings per share.

-Compared to the prior-year quarter, revenue dropped.
-Non-GAAP earnings per share contracted significantly.
-GAAP earnings per share shrank significantly.
+Compared to the prior-year quarter, revenue grew and GAAP earnings per share shrank significantly.

-Canadian Natural Resources notched revenue of $3.71 billion.
-The four analysts polled by S&P Capital IQ predicted revenue of $3.51 billion on the same basis.
-GAAP reported sales were 11% lower than the prior-year quarter's $4.15 billion.
+Canadian Natural Resources reported revenue of $3.59 billion.
+The six analysts polled by S&P Capital IQ hoped for a top line of $3.48 billion on the same basis.
+GAAP reported sales were 13% higher than the prior-year quarter's $3.17 billion.